A few weeks ago I did a talk about staying close to your kids as they get older.

 And that has a lot of baggage associated with it.
 So I want to go into a lot of details about staying close with kids as they get older and more independent and what that really means and how I have made it work for me both in the classroom and at home.

 Also, because my work is all about teaching kids about the online world in a positive way, I want to make sure that you see this.

-You can get the course right away by clicking here:
+You can get instant access to the book bonuses by clicking here: